The University is accredited by the Higher Learning Commission.

 The program includes coursework in biology, chemistry, food and nutrition, and management.
 Also required are 1,200 clock hours of pre-professional experiences in a combination of clinical settings including hospitals, nursing homes, community agencies, and food service facilities.
 Graduates are eligible to take the national examination to earn registered dietitian credentials.

-A number of activities and organizations enable students to interact with other students and professionals in the industry, including the Food and Nutrition Club, which provides mentoring opportunities and career guidance.
+A number of activities and organizations enable students to interact with other students and professionals in the industry, including state professional organization meetings and professional advocacy events, which provides mentoring opportunities and career guidance

 Job placement rates, as well as opportunities for rapid advancement, are excellent for dietitians.